TOGETHER WE ARE ABLE TO RAISE OVER $2.2 MILLION FOR HEART CARE

 The new Advanced Catheterization Laboratories at Valley View have revolutionized heart and vascular care in mid-sized and rural hospitals.
 Other hospitals across the nation will follow our lead.

 Dr. Frank Laws and his team of physicians are performing procedures normally reserved for major academic medical centers.
 This opportunity exists because of advanced techniques, unparalleled expertise and technology so sophisticated that the manufacturer has made Valley View a North American demonstration site.

-Philanthropic support from people like you made this exponential advancement in cardiovascular care possible, and your support is absolutely necessary to fuel this engine of innovation.
-Dr. Laws and his team seek philanthropic partners to make transformational gifts that will ensure this revolution in heart care continues and thrives.
+Philanthropic support from people like you made this exponential advancement in cardiovascular care possible, and your support was critical to fuel this engine of innovation.
+Dr. Laws and his team wish to thank everyone who made transformational gifts that will ensure this revolution in heart care continues and thrives.